eriq-augustine/go-api/README.md

 ### Logger

 The logging mechanism to use while handling the API.
-Defaults to a api.ConsoleLogger.
+Defaults to a goapi.ConsoleLogger.
 Set using ApiMethodFactory.SetLogger().

 ### Serializer

 The serialization mechanism to use to convert handler responses into a string.
-Defaults to a api.JSONSerializer.
+Defaults to a goapi.JSONSerializer.
 Set using ApiMethodFactory.SetSerializer().

 ### Error Responder

 A function to choose the proper response for errors while handling a request.
 The function should return an object that can be handled by the factory's serializer.
-Defaults to a api.GeneralErrorResponder.
+Defaults to a goapi.GeneralErrorResponder.
 Set using ApiMethodFactory.SetErrorResponder().

 ### Token Validation